gdm85/docker-fw/README.md

 'add-two-ways' requires that source is a container and performs two tasks:
 - execute add-internal with the specified rule
 - always make sure that the source container will have a /etc/hosts rule for the source container
+- the internal rules and the custom hosts will be restored when using ``docker-fw start`` for the container

 These commands can also parse and add multiple rules from a file or stdin (using '-' as filename):